rodinhatokay/call-it-sample/README.md

 Call It - is a free app in app store and google play where you can conveniently search and easily find a huge variety of businesses at any point in Israel with all the information you need to know including address, hours of operation.

+i developed this app using react-native for both platforms iOS and Android, using Redux, Redux-thunk, Gelocation, Firebase and HTTP requests.

 #### call it displays businesses according to your location or city selected (most of the businesses in the app are in "כפר כמא" city).

+The app is published on Google Play and App Store and used over by 1k users.

 [Link to the app](http://callit.co.il/?fbclid=IwAR3aHOYiHHyjjsqgcli0h6U7tzSoum9pxF4K_O26wra5FA-pZGX9gmm8MKg)

 ## Call It App ScreenShots
 <table>